 Mental Health Crisis Resources

-September was national suicide prevention awareness month and October is national domestic violence awareness month.
-Last year I connected with the crisis line director at Suicide Prevention and Crisis Services of Yolo County (SPYC) to ask about some common questions about suicide that come up in therapy.
+September is national suicide prevention awareness month and October is national domestic violence awareness month.
+In 2019 I connected with the crisis line director at Suicide Prevention and Crisis Services of Yolo County (SPYC) to ask about some common questions about suicide that come up in therapy.

 There are A LOT of good resources like SPYC in our area, but it can be hard to find all of them unless you know their names.
 The following is a list of crisis resources available in the greater Sacramento area.